 - If necessary, index the wheel to the exact correction position in the left correction plane.
-On reaching the correction position only the two arrow-heads light up (Fig. 49, item 1). - Clean the wheel before attaching the adhesive weights. - Select an adhesive weight and adjust it to the wheel radius by bending. - Raise the gauge arm (Fig. 51, item 1) and pull the holding ring of the gauge (Fig. 51, item 2) inwards. - Insert the adhesive weight (Fig. 51, item 3) into the gauge with the protective tape facing upwards to the arrow (Fig. 51, item 4). - Press the adhesive weight firmly against the gauge and remove the protective tape from the weight. - Pull the gauge arm towards application position.
+On reaching the correction position only the two arrow-heads light up (Fig. 49, item 2). - Press the pedal of the main shaft lock to hold the wheel in this position. - Clean the wheel position before attaching the adhesive weights. - Select an adhesive weight and adjust it to the wheel radius by bending. - Raise the gauge arm (Fig. 51, item 1) and pull the holding ring of the gauge (Fig. 51, item 2) inwards. - Insert the adhesive weight (Fig. 51, item 3) into the gauge with the protective tape facing upwards to the arrow (Fig. 51, item 4). - Press the adhesive weight firmly against the gauge and remove the protective tape from the weight. - Pull the gauge arm towards application position.

 The display shows the dimension for the first distance, which decreases as the gauge is approached.
-At 0 ± 1 an audible signal is given to show that the correction plane has been reached.
+At $0 \pm 1$ an audible signal is given to show that the correction plane has been reached.